Cloud Ready Solutions

 RPO and threat detection: where Druva wins

 We are honest about where competitors have an advantage.
 Druva offers a 10-minute RPO for SaaS applications.
-Keepit backs up 3x daily, giving an approximate 8-hour RPO.
-For organisations where losing 8 hours of email or OneDrive changes is unacceptable, Druva's backup frequency is meaningfully better.
+Keepit backs up every 12 hours, giving an approximate 12-hour RPO.
+For organisations where losing 12 hours of email or OneDrive changes is unacceptable, Druva's backup frequency is meaningfully better.

 Druva also includes Managed Data Detection and Response (MDDR), a 24x7 service that monitors backup data for signs of ransomware, unusual deletion patterns, and data exfiltration.
 This is a genuine capability that Keepit does not match.
 Keepit offers anomaly detection on backup data patterns, but Druva's MDDR is more mature and includes managed response.